Bhairav (tantrik)

 Bhairav or Bhairavnath (alternatively Bhairon or Bhaironnath) was a disciple of Gorakhnath, whose guru was the Matsyendranath.
+Bhairon Nath is identified as a yogi who travels with Gorakhnath and 360 disciples.
 He was considered to have control over all tantrik siddhis and had grown arrogant of his power.
+He attended the great feast (Maha Bhandara) organized by the devotee Shridhar, when Shridhar invited them, Gorakhnath stated that Shridhar had invited him, Bhairavnath, and 360 disciples, noting that even Devraj Indra could not feed them.
+When the divine Kanya served food, Bhairav expressed a specific, divergent desire, stating that while everyone else received what they wished for, his mind desired meat and liquor.
+The Kanya reminded him that this was a Vaishnav bhandara (a feast held in a Brahmin's house following Vaishnav tenets), and only that which is appropriate for a Vaishnav feast would be available.
 He went after Vaishno Devi, considering her to be a little girl.
-It was only when mata Vaishno Devi took the form of Kali and behead Bhairav and in last he realized her true form and asked for forgiveness.
+Bhairav relentlessly pursued the Devi Kanya, The place known as Charan Paduka is named because the Mahashakti Devi paused there and looked back to see if Bhairav Yogi was still following her, leaving her footprints (Charn Chirna).
+When the Devi reached the beautiful cave on Trikuta Parvat, she commanded Bhairav to turn back, telling him, "Yogi, go back!
+She placed a Veer Hanuman as a guard at the entrance of the cave to prevent Bhairav from entering.
+Bhairav persisted and attempted to enter the cave, leading to a fight with the Veer Langur, who was defeated.
+It was only when mata Vaishno Devi took the form of Kali and beheaded Bhairav, His torso fell near the cave, while his head landed in Bhairav Ghati and in last he realized her true form and asked for forgiveness.
 In his dying moments, Bhairav pleaded for forgiveness.
 The Goddess knew that Bhairav's main intention in attacking her was to achieve his salvation.
-She not only granted Bhairav liberation from the cycle of reincarnation, but also granted him a boon, whereby every devotee, in order to ensure completion of the pilgrimage of Vaishno Devi, shall also have to visit Bhairav Nath's temple near the Holy cave after having the darshan of the Goddess.
+She not only granted Bhairav liberation from the cycle of reincarnation, but also granted him a boon, whereby every devotee, in order to ensure completion of the pilgrimage of Mata Vaishno Devi, shall also have to visit Bhairav Nath's temple near the Holy cave after having the darshan of the Goddess.

-There are many temples of Baba Bhairavnath in India especially in Jammu Division of J&K.
+There are many temples of Baba Bhairava (Shiva's incarnation) in India especially in Ujjain and Varanasi.
+The only temple of Bhairavnath is in Jammu Division of J&K.